Alexander Russell Webb: Later life

 Settling in New York, he established the Oriental Publishing Company at 1122 Upper Broadway.
 This company published his writings, including his magnum opus Islam in America, which comprised eight chapters:

 Along with this venture he started the organ of the American Muslim Propagation Movement called Moslem World.
 The first issue appeared on May 12, 1893, and was dedicated to The Interests of the American Islamic Propaganda and "to spread the light of Islam in America".
 It lasted for seven monthly issues (May to November 1893).
+Webb had felt it was important to create a tangible source of learning to introduce Islam to the American world.
+His main goal was to dismantle misconceptions regarding Islam, and bring forth the ideas that was relevant to the everyday Americans, and felt it was necessary in order to establish a relationship between the Indian Muslims at the time and the Americans.
+This project also served an international purpose.
+It helped connect American, Indian, Turkish, Egyptian, and English Muslims through the different topics and discussions in the articles themselves.

 Webb was the main representative of Islam at the 1893 World Parliament of Religions in Chicago.
 On September 20 and 21, 1893, he gave two speeches.
 His speeches were entitled: The Influence of Social Condition and The Spirit of Islam and were published in the large two volume proceedings of the Parliament called The First World's Parliament of Religions (1894).

 For the remainder of his life, he was the main spokesman for Islam in America.
-Many of America’s most prominent thinkers heard him speak on the Islamic Faith, including Mark Twain.
+Many of America's most prominent thinkers heard him speak on the Islamic Faith, including Mark Twain.

 On Broadway, in Manhattan, he founded a short-lived masjid (mosque).
 The reasons for the termination of this masjid are unknown, but may have been due to a lack of financial support from India.
 Throughout the rest of America he started study circles in Chicago, Washington, D.C., Newark, Manhattan, Kansas City, Philadelphia, Pittsburgh, and Cleveland.
 They were named Mecca Study Circle No. I (NYC), Koran Study Circle, Capital Study Circle No. 4, etc. Each using an Islamic city or reference in its title.
 It is likely they studied Webb's works and those he suggested.
 The last meeting was in 1943 in Manhattan and was attended by his daughter Aliyyah.

 He is also known for his work as writer.
 He wrote two booklets about the Armenian genocide from a Muslim point of view: The Armenian Troubles and Where the Responsibility Lies and A Few Facts About Turkey Under the Rule of Abdul Hamid II.
 He was appointed the Honorary Turkish Consul in New York by Sultan Abdul Hamid II.
 Webb showed his plans for a Muslim cemetery and masjid and the sultan complimented him on them, though those plans never materialized.

 From 1898 till his death on October 1, 1916, aged 69, he lived in Rutherford, New Jersey.
-There he owned and edited theRutherford Times.
+There he owned and edited the Rutherford Times.
 He was buried in Hillside Cemetery, Lyndhurst, on the outskirts of Rutherford.